 To prove the defendant committed lewd or lascivious molestation, the prosecution must show lewd or lascivious intent when the defendant engaged contact with a minor.
 If there is no sexual or lustful intent when the defendant touched the child, he/she cannot be charged with child molestation.

 False allegations can occur for many reasons.
 The most common reasons include being forced by angry or mentally ill parents, the child has a mental illness, or even jealousy.

 As you can see, these penalties are quite severe; for those who were wrongly accused and must defend themselves, it is all the more imperative to retain legal counsel who can wholeheartedly fight to protect you.
 Remember that in these situations, the stakes are high, so do not leave your case in the hands of a mediocre or weak team---trust only Hager & Schwartz, P.A.!

-Call our Miami sex crime attorneys now for the tough legal defense you need!
+Call our Miami child molestation defense lawyers now for the tough legal defense you need!

 So grateful to have found Brett Schwartz!- Rachel